Commerce Exam > Commerce Notes > Economics Class 12 > NCERT Solutions - Rural Development

 • storing the product for future use

-• selling the product at attractive price
+• selling the product at an attractive price

 In other words, it does not simply refer to the farmers’ act of bringing their product to the market for the purpose of sale.
-But it also includes all those activities that help the farmers to fetch the maximum price for his product.
+But it also includes all those activities that help the farmers to fetch the maximum price for their product.

 Q8: Mention some obstacles that hinder the mechanism of agricultural marketing.